Monday Night Rides

 Après: Beacon Pub & Eatery.
 Bring a bike lock to secure your bike during the après.

 Riders need to be WORCA members.
 Purchase your membership online.
 Paper forms will also be available Monday evenings at Bike Co.
+All minors must be accompanied by an adult.

 Monday nights are fun and social rides for all abilities.
 We offer both basic skill clinics and group rides to suit all rider levels.
 Our skills clinics are aimed at getting you going and building your confidence where as our group rides are a great way to meet new people or discover new trails.